-Our clinical development programs for Acetavance and Omigard may not lead to commercial products if our clinical trials fail to demonstrate that our product candidates are safe and effective and, as a result, we fail to obtain necessary approvals from the FDA and similar foreign regulatory agencies.
-We may also fail to obtain the necessary approvals if we have inadequate financial or other resources to complete our clinical and manufacturing development programs and prepare to submit applications for marketing approval of our product candidates.
+Our clinical development programs for Acetavance and Omigard may not lead to commercial products if our clinical trials fail to demonstrate that our product candidates are safe and effective and, as a result, we fail to obtain necessary approvals from the FDA and similar regulatory agencies outside the U.S. We may also fail to obtain the necessary approvals if we have inadequate financial or other resources to complete our clinical and manufacturing development programs and prepare to submit applications for marketing approval of our product candidates.
 Any failure to obtain approval of Acetavance or Omigard would have a material and adverse effect on our business.